1Password hires its first CTO to scale in the enterprise and beyond

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

-1Password has hired its first chief technology officer (CTO), as the password management and credentials security platform looks to double-down on its enterprise growth that has garnered big-name customers including Slack, IBM, Shopify, and GitLab.
+1Password has hired its first chief technology officer (CTO), as the password management and credentials security platform looks to double down on its enterprise growth that has garnered big-name customers including Slack, IBM, Shopify, and GitLab.

 The Canadian company has come a long way since launched its first password manager for consumers some 15 years ago.
 Founded out of Toronto in 2005 ahead of its official release a year later, 1Password has increasingly chased the enterprise dollar, doubling its number of paying business customers to more than 90,000 in the past two years and hitting annual recovering revenue (ARR) of $120 million.